Courtois Cardiovascular Biorepository

 Your blood samples will be stored for as long as the research team continues to conduct research studies.
 The samples will be stored in freezers to preserve blood cells that will remain intact for many years.

-Storing your data “on the cloud” means that all your “coded” data (no identifier) that we collect will be kept and saved off-site (not at the MUHC), in a remote storage system, which is accessed via the internet.
+Storing your data “on the cloud” means that all your de-identified study data that we collect will be kept and saved off-site (not at the MUHC), on a remote storage system, which is accessed via the internet.
 The data is maintained, managed, backed up and made available ONLY to our research team members who are responsible for managing the data.

 Your data will be hosted in a commercial cloud located in Montreal, which follows all Canadian legal requirements in terms of personal information protection.